 Trailer screened in the Trail Running Film Festival, 30+ stops in the USA, 2014

 In an age where obesity is the #1 killer in America, FINDING TRACTION presents the inspirational story of endurance specialist Nikki Kimball's quest to become the fastest person in history to run Vermont's 273 mile Long Trail.

 This project grew out of idea Rick Smith had a for a human endurance film that I just couldn't let go.
-Then Rick sat next to Nikki on a plane and I knew we had our story.
-But I was tied up with INDIAN RELAY, so brought in my friend Jaime Jacobsen and she and many others, have made FINDING TRACTION the fine project it is today.
-I'm honored to still be this film's co-producer/director.
+Luckily, Jaime Jacobsen (and Danny Schmidt, and many others) had the energy, care and time to make this project the fine film it is today.
+I'm very honored to be this film's co-producer/director.